Daxil44/FinShark-FrontEnd/README.md

 ## Best Practices

-This project follows the best practices of React with TypeScript.
+This project follows React's best practices with TypeScript.
 You can read more about these best practices [here](https://dev.to/deepeshk1204/best-practices-of-reactjs-with-typescript-24p4).

 ## Screenshots

-Include some screenshots here to showcase the application's UI and features.

 ## Conclusion